-There are many scholarships available for students pursuing their higher education goals.
-The three main categories of scholarships include:
+There are many scholarships available for students pursuing their higher education goals including:

 Onondaga Community College Foundation scholarships are both financial and merit based, and eligibility may require a specific GPA, program of study, etc. Some scholarships may require an essay, letters of recommendation, or interview.
 A majority of Foundation scholarships require that students have an up-to-date Free Application for Federal Student Aid (FAFSA) on file in the Financial Aid office.
 Early submission is recommended.

 Applications are being accepted now.
-Onondaga Community Scholars is funded through the College’s Reach Beyond Campaign.
 Scholarships are awarded based on academic performance and demonstrated financial need.
-Interested students must complete an Onondaga Community College free online Admission Application AND a 2013-14 Free Application for Federal Student Aid (FAFSA) before completing the Onondaga Community Scholar’s application.
+All interested students must complete an Onondaga Community College free online Admission Application AND a Free Application for Federal Student Aid (FAFSA).
+Students applying for Renew Hope and Fulfill Dreams also must complete the Onondaga Community Scholars application.

 Students are encouraged to apply early.
 For questions please review the FAQ's.
-The priority deadline to apply for Fall 2013 is April1st.
+The priority deadline to apply is April 1st.

 "I was thrilled to receive a letter of acceptance.
 This scholarship made it possible for me to take two additional courses next year and reach my goal sooner.
 Without this scholarship, financially it would not be possible."

 ~ Suzanne Stonecipher, Homeland Security and Disaster Preparedness

 The following donors make the Community Scholars Program possible: